 Pelvic Organ Prolapse

-Prolapse of pelvic organs such as the uterus, vagina, rectum and/or the bladder may occur when the supporting structures (ligaments) weaken over time.
+Pelvic Organ Prolapse occurs if pelvic organs such as the uterus, vagina, rectum and/or the bladder lose their supporting structures (ligaments).
+Usually, the supporting structures weaken over time which is a consequence of multiple variables.
 Many factors may contribute to this condition: genetics, vaginal deliveries, smoking, overweight, and persistent cough.

 Pelvic Organ Prolapse-Guide for Women

 How can prolapse be treated?

 Is it necessary to use a graft material during the surgery?